Lifestyle

 Porridge

-One of the tastiest, richest meals you can find in Nigeria is – and I mean it – the Almighty Porridge!!
+One of the tastiest, richest meals you can find in Nigeria is the almighty Porridge!
 And it comes in a number of varieties that are all easy to make.
 The basic ingredient of the Nigerian porridge is a rich carbohydrate food: yam, potato, unripe plantain, cocoyam, or maize.
-Boil that with a good helping of beans – that’s common and quite nutritious (though beans are optional).
+Boil any of them with a good helping of beans – and it turns out quite nutritious (though beans are optional).
 For flavour, you simply add seasoning, salt, palm oil, onions and pepper.
 You may also add shredded spinach, ground crayfish, smoked fish, and meat, according to your taste.
-The resulting mix will take you to heaven and back!!
+The resulting mix will take you to heaven and back!

 Also Read- 10 Most Popular Foods in Nigeria